zesty-io/example-mui-styles/README.md

 # Material UI Styles Examples

-This next starter app contains the Material UI component examples which also the styles are fetched from the zesty instance style-variables.
+This nextjs app contains the Material UI component examples which makes use of the style variables fetched from a Zesty instance.

-[Click Here](https://github.com/zesty-io/module-mui-styles/blob/yaml-module-version/README.md) for more details of **Instance Style Variables** to **Material UI**
+This example uses the [MUI style settings module](https://github.com/zesty-io/module-mui-styles).
+After the module has been installed to your instance, you can make use of the style variables imported and edited within the Manager interface.

 ## Theme colors: